Seagram Building: Construction

-20th century

 Seagram ownership

+Late 1950s and 1960s

 By July 1958, ninety percent of the Seagram Building's space was rented.
 Tenants were willing to pay 7 to 8.30 $/ft2 for space on the upper floors, compared to an average of about 5 to 5.25 $/ft2 for ordinary new buildings.
 In the building's first year of operation, the office space was expected to earn about a 13 percent return on investment.
 Cushman & Wakefield was hired as the rental agency.
 Among the initial occupants were "a number of industrial and service corporations" involved in manufacturing, as well as Bethlehem Steel and Maruzen Oil.
 The building also housed Goodson-Todman Productions; the sales headquarters of Eagle Pencil; an industrial designer; a property manager; an art producer; a direct-mail advertising company; and various other commercial tenants.
 Restaurant Associates took ground-level space for the Four Seasons and Brasserie restaurants, which opened in 1959.
 Ultimately, the Seagram Building's luxuriously designed spaces had 115 tenants, which were drawn partly because of Mies's international stature.
 By 1961, there was a waiting list for space in the Seagram Building.